smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 date: Last Modified
 title: "Make a GET Request"
 permalink: "docs/make-a-http-get-request/"
-whatsnext: {"Make an Existing Job Request":"/docs/existing-job-request/", "API Reference":"/docs/chainlink-framework/", "Contract Addresses":"/docs/decentralized-oracles-ethereum-mainnet/", "Multi-Variable Responses":"/docs/multi-variable-responses/"}
+whatsnext: {"Make an Existing Job Request":"/docs/existing-job-request/", "Multi-Variable Responses":"/docs/multi-variable-responses/"}
 metadata:
   title: "Make a GET Request"
   description: "Learn how to make a GET request to an API from a smart contract, using Chainlink."